IBM/ibm_zos_zosmf/_sources/roles/README_zmf_workflow_complete.rst.txt

 force_complete
   Specify whether to complete the workflow instance forcibly or idempotently.

-  * **forcibly (force_complete: True)**: Delete the workflow instance if it exists in the z/OSMF server.
+  * **Forcibly (force_complete=True)**: Delete the workflow instance if it exists in the z/OSMF server.
 Create a new workflow instance and start it on each of the target z/OS systems.
 Periodically check the workflow status and return the final result when the workflow stops running.

-  * **idempotently (force_complete: False)**: Create the workflow instance if it does not exist in the z/OSMF server.
+  * **Idempotently (force_complete=False)**: Create the workflow instance if it does not exist in the z/OSMF server.
 Start the workflow on each of the target z/OS systems.
 Periodically check the workflow status and return the final result when the workflow stops running.

   | **required**: False
   | **type**: bool